I love nature.

 This beautiful fall is also a popular place to commit suicide in Japan.
 I don’t understand why someone would take his life when he has such a tremendous place to enjoy!

 A brief walk from Kegon Waterfall took us to Lake Chuzenji.
-We rented a Docomo Bike from there.
+You can rent a bike in lake chuzenji, we rented a Docomo Bike there.
 It was an electric bike made of a rechargeable battery.
 I downloaded an app, entered my credit card information.
 With the help of the app, I could unlock the bike.

 It was an enjoyable ride round the lake.
 As it was an electric bike, I did not need to pedal much.
 A little press, and it flew.